Vancouver Monument (Maui): History

-Authenticity
+Vancouver Expedition

-The authenticity of this Kihei/Ma'alaea marker dating from 1969 representing Vancouver's landing site is unknown.
-While the best sources tell of Vancouver sailing into Maalaea Bay, it is not known whether he actually landed there.
-According to The Hawaiian Journal of History, vol. 23 (1989), page 50. in March 1793 Vancouver's "ships entered Maui waters on the island's eastern coast, sailed along the Southern side and up the east where, at Ma'alaea Bay.
-Kamohomoho, a brother of Kahekili, the ruler of Maui, appeared in a canoe and came on board to pilot the British ships to a safe anchorage at Lahaina."
+In March 1793, on his second voyage to the Hawaiian Islands, Vancouver's ships traveled from Kawaihae on the northwest coast of the Big Island, and "entered Maui waters on the island's eastern coast, sailed along the Southern side and up the east where, at Ma'alaea Bay, Kamohomoho, a brother of Kahekili, the ruler of Maui, appeared in a canoe and came on board to pilot the British ships to a safe anchorage at Lahaina."
+Vancouver later settled in the Pacific Northwest in the area of the city of his namesake, Vancouver B.C.